ulisesrey/pitch_detector/README.md

 The ankicard dataset was exported to a .txt file and processed with the processing.py module.

 ### F₀ extraction
 Extraction of the Fundamental Frequency (F₀) was performed with the librosa library using the ```librosa.pyin()``` function.
+Check the contour.py module for more details.

-## Further development
+## Contributions and Future Features
-Check the issues and add one if you would like to add a feature to this project.
+Check the [Issues](https://github.com/ulisesrey/pitch_detector/issues) tab to see planned features or feel free to open a new issue/Pull Request to suggest a feature or improvement.